Citywide HMO national licensing

 - which have an element of shared facilities (eg kitchen, bathroom, etc)

-Brighton & Hove also has an additional HMO licensing scheme operating in five wards
+Brighton & Hove also has an additional HMO licensing scheme operating City wide.

 As far as licensing is concerned, attics and basements are included as storeys if they are used as part of the living accommodation.